+If the vote is to require modifications to secure approval, a quorum of the full committee may further vote to require the protocol to return for full committee review, or be assigned to designated member review.
 The information that the protocol has been assigned to designated member review will be available in the meeting minutes.
 Any member wishing to review the modified protocol, may at any time request to see the revised protocol and will be added to the list of reviewers in the online review group, but they will not be considered designated reviewers.
 At any time, those members reviewing the protocol can call for it, or the modifications to it, to be reviewed at a meeting of the full committee.

-All members of the committee have signed an agreement stating that protocols undergoing Full Committee Review can be subsequently assigned to designated review by a unanimous vote of the quorum present.
+All members of the committee have signed an agreement stating that protocols undergoing Full Committee Review can be subsequently assigned to designated review by a vote of a majority of a quorum of the Full Committee.
 New committee members will be informed of this policy and asked to indicate their acceptance in writing.